 Our recommendations below come from our annual survey of Theme Park Insider newsletter subscribers.
 Locations with star ratings ★ ranked especially highly among our readers.
 Subscribe here to our free weekly email of theme park news to participate in the next ranking survey.

 New for 2024

 A reimagining of the park's children's land will include a new coaster - Snoopy's Tenderpaw Twister Coaster, a Zamperla Lift & Launch family coaster - plus the Sally's Swing Along swing ride.
 Opens Memorial Day weekend.

 MonteZOOMa: The Forbidden Fortress

 The park's former Montezooma's Revenge, a 800-foot-long Schwarzkopf shuttle loop with a 55-mph launch and one inversion, is getting a new name and a rebuild.
 The new ride will feature a randomized launch sequence and its queue will get story upgrades about doomed treasure hunters searching for Montezooma's gold.
-Originally slated to open in 2023, this ride might be pushed to 2024.
+Originally slated to open in 2023, this ride's future is now in doubt.

 What to Do

 A 4,533-foot Custom Coasters International wooden coaster, retracked by Great Coasters International in 2016, with a 108-foot drop and top speed of 56 mph.
 Height requirement: 48 inches